jerryp1/mapcomp/mpc4j-native-tool/README.md

 brew install gmp
 ```

 GMP can also be installed via the source code.
 In this way, you can add `CFLAGS="-march=native -O3"` to obtain a more efficient GMP.

-Run the following command to download the source code with versions higher than 6.2.1.
-Here we assume you install GMP 6.2.1.
+Download GMP 6.2.1
 ```shell
 wget https://gmplib.org/download/gmp/gmp-6.2.1.tar.xz
 ```

-Run the following command to install GMP.
+Install GMP.

 ```shell
 xz -d gmp-6.2.1.tar.xz